 Identifying pending reverse tax appeals is a vital component of every commercial real estate transaction.
 This due diligence must include a search for the existence of these increase suits to protect the buyer and seller in transactions.
 Because these suits are only served by regular mail, frequently taxpayers are unaware that they are subject to these lawsuits for months – if not years – after they are instituted.
 Moreover, standard title searches do not include a search of the Tax Court records.

 “Remarkably, I’ve encountered multiple occasions in which a client is unaware of the fact that they are being sued for an increase in their assessment.
-In fact, I have had to be the one to advise them of the existence of the lawsuits so that they can begin to defend them,” said David Wolfe, co-managing partner of Skoloff & Wolfe.
+In fact, I have had to be the one to advise them of the existence of the lawsuits so that they can begin to defend them,” said David Wolfe, co-managing partner of Skoloff & Wolfe, P.C.

 How should New Jersey Property owners prepare themselves?